 The objective of the course is to provide students with the essence of leadership.
 The focus is on leadership principles and the behavioural aspects of the leadership function.
 The specific context of guiding consulting teams will be considered.

-· Principles of leadership in a globalized world
+- Principles of leadership in a global world

 The objective of this module is to clarify for the students the extent to which psychological aspects influence the consultant-client relationship in the stages of the consulting process as well as the way in which a contribution can be made towards an effective consultant-client relationship from the psychological point of view.
 In this regard the students are trained in how to handle critical situations in the consultant-client relationship.